-The department admits approximately 10 PhD students per year with five years of support including full tuition and stipend with an average of 50 students funded in any year.
-Teaching assistant positions are available for all PhD students.
-The Goodman Fellowship for Archaeology, the Bert Salwen Fellowship in Archaeological Studies, and the Annette B. Weiner Graduate Fellowship in Cultural Anthropology are awarded annually.
+The department admits approximately 8 PhD students per year with five years of support including full tuition and stipend with an average of 40 students funded in any year.
+Teaching-Assistant positions are available for all PhD students.
+The Goodman Fellowship for Archaeology, the Salwen Fellowship in Archaeological Studies, and the Weiner Graduate Fellowship in Cultural Anthropology are awarded annually.
 Summer support for language study and/or exploratory research is available on a competitive basis from various university and academic centers.
 Dissertation write-up support for advanced students is also available.

 The department houses an extensive film and video collection, as well as digital photographic, audio, and video-editing facilities.
 The Biological Anthropology program supports state-of-the art molecular, primatological, paleontological, and morphometric laboratories and field sites.
 The teaching and research labs for Archaeology include excellent facilities for image analysis, seasonality studies, and microscopic analysis, as well as an extensive zooarchaeological reference collection.
 The New York City location makes it possible to maintain active ties with many collections, museums, and research institutions.